-The health, safety and environment management system is designed to Kazakhstan's statutory requirements, ISO 14001 and ISO 45001 international industry standards, global best practices, and recommendations of the IOGP.
+The health, safety and environment management system is designed to Kazakhstan's statutory requirements, ISO 14001 and ISO 45001 international industry standards, global best practices, and recommendations of the International Association of Oil & Gas Producers (IOGP).
 It covers ten areas and relies on four pillars: leadership, goal achievement, risk management, and continuous improvement.